mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/index.md

 ### Web API page types

 This section lists `page-type` values for pages under [Web/API](/en-US/docs/Web/API).
-Every page in that part of the tree must have a `page-type`, and its value must be ine of those listed below or one of the generic page type values.
+Every page in that part of the tree must have a `page-type`, and its value must be one of those listed below or one of the generic page type values.

 - `web-api-overview`
   - : A page giving an overview of a Web API, like the [Fetch API](/en-US/docs/Web/API/Fetch_API).
 See [API landing page](#api_landing_page).